 Some of these changes, such as removing tripping hazards, can get done now.
 And while you may not need a wheelchair, it is good to get prepared.

-Stairs are a common problem for many aging people.
+Stairs are a common problem for many elderly people.

 If the home has a bedroom, bathroom, and kitchen on the first floor, it can limit the need for stairs.
 One standard option if you need to use stairs is to install a lift.